TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Background

-where $s_t$ is the current node of the tree, $s_{t+1}^+$ and $s_{t+1}^-$ denotes its left and right child respectively.
-The goal of the agent is to find a policy $\pi$ which would maximize the expected return.
-For instance, if the reward equals $-1$, the value function predicts the expected tree size with a negative sign.
+The next states $s_{t+1}^+$, $s_{t+1}^-$ are unambiguously determined by the state $s_t$ and action $a_t$.
+Probabilities $p^+$, $p^-$ are defined by the \emph{node selection strategy}.
+Their values indicate the likelihood of visiting the corresponding state.
+The episode ends when the agent reaches a terminal state containing the optimal solution.
+The goal of the agent is to find a policy that would maximize the expected return.
+For instance, if the reward at each step equals $-1$, the value function equals the tree size with a negative sign.
 Hence, the agent maximizing the expected return would minimize the tree size.

-During testing, the optimal solution for the task at hand is unknown and can not be used to set the global upper bound, which leads to a gap between training and testing environments.
-More efficient heuristics for \emph{node selection} also induce a gap for an agent trained with DFS node selection strategy.
-This gap is often considered moderate and does not affect performance significantly.
+The Tree MDP provides an efficient mapping between the variable selection process used by the B\&B algorithm and the Markov Decision Process, enabling the training of a reinforcement learning agent.
+The remaining task is constructing an efficient and stable sample training algorithm.